getroomservice/examples/next.js-presence/README.md

-This is a minimal example showing off Room Service.
+This example shows off [Presence](https://docs.roomservice.dev/concepts/presence) in Room Service.
 You'll need to get an API Key for it to run.
 You can do that at [app.roomservice.dev](https://app.roomservice.dev/register).

 Then replace "YOUR_API_KEY" in `/pages/api/roomservice.js` to be your actual api key.
 (Or better yet, use an environment variable!)